nshimaza/thread-supervisor/README.md

 * Monitored IO action and supervisable process
 * Supervisor and underlying behaviors

-Actor and message queue is most lower layer block of this package.
+Actor and message queue is lowest layer block of this package.
 Behaviors are built upon this block.
 It is exposed to user so that you can use it for implementing actor style concurrent program.

 Monitored IO action is the heart of this package.
 Most sensitive part for